Arghali123/OOP-IN-JAVA/OOP concept/note.md

 - Protected
 - Public
 ![Access Modifiers](photos/Access-Modifiers-in-Java-1.webp)

+1.) **Default Access Modifier**

+When no access modifier is specified for a class, method, or data member, it is said to be having the default access modifier by default.
+The default access modifiers are accessible only within the same package.

+2.) **Protected Access Modifier**

+The methods or data members declared as protected are accessible within the same package or subclasses in different pakages.
+> Note: We cannot declare classes or interfaces protected in java

+3.) **Private Access Modifier**

+The methods or data members declared as private are accessible only within the class in which they are declared.Any other classes or interfaces canot be  able to access these members.

+4.) **Public Access Modifier**

+When method,variables,classes,and so on are declared public ,then we can access them from anywhere,no scope restriction.

 ## Difference between Pass by value and Pass by reference
 ### Pass by value